kolodny/swagger2types/README.md

 All generated types are pure TypeScript interfaces and type aliases.
 They provide compile-time safety without adding any JavaScript code to your bundle.

-## But Why?

-The goal of this project is to provide the Swagger/OpenAPI spec as a simple TypeScript type that can be used to create type-safe API requests without any runtime overhead.
-This allows developers to leverage the power of TypeScript's type system while working with APIs defined by Swagger/OpenAPI specifications.

-Most other libraries generate the client as well but that adds unnecessary complexity and choice for example using fetch, axios, or other HTTP clients.
-How the response is wrapped, how errors are handled, how the request is made, etc. This library focuses solely on generating the type definitions needed to make type-safe API requests.
-No runtime code is generated, it's up to you to use the generated types to create your own API clients.

-Take a look at the [this utils file](./examples/esm/swagger-utils.ts) which provides some TypeScript magic to convert the generated `Routes` type into a type-safe request `prepare` function (this file does some TypeScript voodoo you don't need to understand but is required for creating type aware clients).
-Once you have the request parts, it's easy to use any HTTP client to make the request.
-For example there's a [fetch client examples](./examples//esm/clientTypes/fetch.ts), you can play around with to see how this works.

-There are so many various use cases for consuming/wrapping some spec, that could be in a BFF, in an MCP, or just as some api provider in the browser.
-This library aims to provide a simple, type-safe way to extract the minimal necessary types from a Swagger/OpenAPI for any use case.

-## How to use this library

-In practice, you would typically:

-1. Generate whatever types from your Swagger/OpenAPI spec using the `generate` function or via the cli.
-2. Copy something like [this helper](./examples/esm/swagger-utils.ts) to your project to help you prepare requests.
-Treat this file as a TypeScript magic black box.
-3. Create a `clients.ts` file that imports the generated types and uses the helper to create type-safe clients for your APIs.
-You'll essentially be copying [this file](./examples/esm/clientTypes/fetch.ts) and modifying it to suit your needs.
-4. You'll import the `client.ts` file in your application code to use the type-safe API clients.

-## How It Works

-1. **Spec Processing**: Accepts a Swagger/OpenAPI specification object with proper TypeScript typing
-2. **Code Generation**: Uses `swagger-typescript-api` with a custom EJS template to generate TypeScript types
-3. **Route Mapping**: Creates a structured `Routes` type that maps each endpoint to its request/response types
-4. **Type Extraction**: Removes export statements and re-exports only the `Routes` type

 ## Development

 ```bash